cockroachdb/docs/cockroachcloud/billing-management.md

 1. In the **Edit payment method** dialog, enter the credit or debit card details.
 1. Click **Save card**.
 1. Click **Add a billing email** in the **Billing contact info** section.
-1. Enter the email address at which you want to get invoices for the organization.
+1. In the **Edit billing email*** the email address at which you want to get invoices for the organization.
 1. Click **Submit**.
 1. Click **Add a billing address** in the **Billing contact info** section.
 1. Enter the address associated with your payment method.
 This address appears on your monthly invoice and should be the legal address of your home or business.